zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 ### GraphQL Queries

 Now we're ready to add our GraphQL queries.
-I should probably rabbit about what a GraphQL query is about now.

 #### All People Query

+The all people query allows us to list all people in the database.

 ```bash
 # Query to return everyone